 DescriptionValley Forge began as an iron forge on Valley Creek in the 1740s.
 A sawmill and gristmill were added by the time of the Revolutionary War, making Valley Forge an important supply center for the Colonists.
 However, it did not escape the attention of the British, who destroyed the forge and mills in 1777.
 Only ruins marked the site when George Washington chose Valley Forge for his winter of 1777-78 encampment.
-The Valley Forge Convention & Visitors Bureau is in King of Prussia.
+The Valley Forge Tourism & Convention Board is in King of Prussia.

 Things to SeeFreedoms Foundation at Valley Forge